msarson/ZipTools-for-Clarion/docs/ZipReaderClass.md

 ## Implementation Details

-The `ZipReaderClass` is designed to work with the `CZipClass` to provide ZIP file extraction functionality.
+The `ZipReaderClass` is designed to work with the `ZipToolsClass` to provide ZIP file extraction functionality.
 Key features include:

 1. **Password Support**: Handles encrypted ZIP files with password protection
 2. **Configurable Overwrite Behavior**: Controls how existing files are handled during extraction